 Video Game Design Camps

 Inspired by the online gaming system where users create avatars and play games in user-generated 3D worlds?
 Register for Roblox Camp.
 Since users don’t need a strong foundation in coding to make a game, Roblox appeals to a wide age range.
-Younger campers use the built-in Roblox Studio to create 3D worlds without the need for text-based code.
-More advanced users can use the popular LUA coding language to create game actions, elements and mechanics.
-At the end of the week, campers can learn how to publish and share their game to the Roblox community by the end of camp.
+Younger campers use the built-in Roblox Studio to cultivate 3D worlds without the need for text-based code.
+More advanced users access the popular LUA coding language for game actions, elements and mechanics.
+Kids work to publish and share their game to the Roblox community by the end of camp.

 Planning a summer road trip?
 These 5 podcasts can help keep curious kids entertained.